jethrokuan/braindump/content/posts/rover.md

 ## Bibliography {#bibliography}

-<a id="org4f2054b"></a>Lakdawalla, Emily.
-2018. _The Design and Engineering of Curiosity : How the Mars Rover Performs Its Job_.
-Cham, Switzerland: Springer.
+<a id="orge38a362"></a>Lakdawalla, Emily. n.d. _The Design and Engineering of Curiosity : How the Mars Rover Performs Its Job_.
+Springer.

-<a id="org6fd9cd1"></a>Welch, R., D. Limonadi, and R. Manning.
-2013.
+<a id="orgf6c4416"></a>Welch, R., D. Limonadi, and R. Manning. n.d.
 “Systems Engineering the Curiosity Rover: A Retrospective.”
 In _2013 8th International Conference on System of Systems Engineering_, 70–75.